Agheb/burgerhood/README.md

 ### Backend API Server

 Yelp's Fusion API is intended for backend use (e.g. CORS Headers are not supported).
-As a possible Workaround, i wrote a simple Flask Application to bounce requests to Yelp.
+As a possible workaround, i wrote a simple Flask Application to bounce requests to Yelp.
 It is currently running on PythonAnywhere.com and the API Proxy can be called from any domain.
-You can

 ### Technologies